IBM-Cloud/terraform-provider-ibm/website/docs/r/cr_namespace.html.markdown

 ## Example Usage

-In the following example, you can configure a alb:
+In the following example, you can configure a namespace:

 ```hcl
 resource "ibm_cr_namespace" "test" {